ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 - Depending on the timestamp format used in the log entry, the pattern will spit out either `timestamp` or `timestamp8601`
 - The `date` filter causes Logstash to use the timestamp of the entry itself, rather than recording when Logstash recorded the entry (very important when dealing with historical log entries)

 Now that we're reading and filtering these logs, the results have to go somewhere.
-For now, we'll just test with stdout.
+For now we'll just test with stdout.
 Create `/etc/logstash/conf.d/90-output-stdout.conf` with the contents:

 ```
 output {